Design systems architect

 - 16

-- MCP tools for tokens, component specs, audits, and documentation
+- internal tools for audits, specs, docs, and MCP workflows

 Built for teams at